OneCuteLiz/sinatra-project-class-reg/README.md

 There is a possibility that there are unassigned children - maybe an office admin knew a child would attend, but didn't know his/her teacher at time of entry.
 A teacher can also assign an unassigned child to his or her class.

-If there is an unassigned child come the new school term, someone's doing int wrong... ¯\_(ツ)_/¯
+If there is an unassigned child come the new school term, someone's doing int wrong... :grimacing:

 ## Install Instructions